Welsh Americans: Welsh culture in the United States

 One area with a strong Welsh influence is an area in Jackson and Gallia counties, Ohio, often known as "Little Cardiganshire".
 The Madog Center for Welsh Studies is located at the University of Rio Grande.
 The National Welsh Gymanfa Ganu Association holds the National Festival of Wales yearly in various locations around the country, offering seminars on various cultural items, a marketplace for Welsh goods, and the traditional Welsh hymn singing gathering (the gymanfa ganu).

 The annual Los Angeles St. David's Day Festival, celebrates Welsh heritage through performance, workshops, and outdoor marketplace.
 In Portland, the West Coast Eisteddfod is a yearly Welsh event focusing on art competitions and performance in the bardic tradition.
 On a smaller scale, many states across the country hold regular Welsh Society meetings.

+Many places in the United States bear Welsh names, such as Bryn Mawr, Pennsylvania, Cardiff, Illinois and Ebensburg, Pennsylvania.

 Tin workers

 Before 1890, Wales was the world's leading producer of tinplate, especially as used for canned foods.
 The U.S. was the primary customer.
 The McKinley tariff of 1890 raised the duty on tinplate that year, and in response, many entrepreneurs and skilled workers emigrated to the U.S., especially to the Pittsburgh region.
 They built extensive occupational networks and a transnational niche community.